bermi/snapdir/docs/adr/0016-rust-only-public-docs.md

 - **Maintain the bash-era docs alongside the Rust docs.** Rejected: they describe a retired tool and would mislead users.
-- **Delete all docs and start over.** Rejected: `docs/rust-port/**` (spec, migration guide, changelog) is the accurate, transitional documentation and is kept.
+- **Delete all docs and start over.** Rejected: `docs/rust-port/**` (spec, migration guide, CHANGELOG) is the accurate, transitional documentation and is kept.

 ## Consequences